ppc64le/capi-rowcache/README.md

 ## How to run

 CAPI-RowCache was tested on Cassandra 3.11.
-It should work with other 3.x releases.
+It should work with other 3.x releases, too.
 If you need help in running CAPI-RowCache on other versions of Cassandra, please raise an issue.

 1. Install CAPI-Flash.
 This page does not cover how to install CAPI-Flash.
 Follow the instructions in the CAPI-Flash manual.

+2. Set the LD_LIBRARY_PATH environment variable to include the library directory of your CAPI-Flash installation (usually /opt/ibm/capikv/lib).

-2. Copy the downloaded jar files to Cassandra's lib directory.
+3. Copy the downloaded jar files to Cassandra's lib directory.

 ```
 $ cp /path/to/capi-rowcache.jar /path/to/capiblock.jar /path/to/your/cassandra/lib
 ```

-3. Set the LD_LIBRARY_PATH to include the library directory of your CAPI-Flash installation (usually /opt/ibm/capikv/lib).

 4. Add the following line to Cassandra's conf/cassandra.yaml file.